garrandall/popular-music-data/tracks/let--em-in-wings.md

 Someone's knockin' at the door
 Somebody's ringin' the bell
 Do me a favor
-Open the door, and let 'em in, ooh yeah
+Open the door, and let 'em in, oh yeah

 Someone's knockin' at the door